Lin-Mao/DrGPUM/docs/manual.md

 HPCRUN_SANITIZER_TORCH_ANALYSIS_ONGPU=<if enable PyTorch analysis on GPU, default: 0>
 HPCRUN_SANITIZER_GPU_ANALYSIS_BLOCKS=<number of gpu blocks dedicated for analysis, default: 0>
 ```

-## Interpret Profile Data

-Currently, GVProf supports using hpcviewer to associate the redundancy metrics with individual GPU source code and using gviewer to process data flow metrics and prune unnecessary nodes/edges.
-We plan to integrate value pattern metrics into the data flow view for more friendly use of GVProf.

 ### Calling context view